 What and Where to Eat in Riga

 Rye bread, beets, berries, farm and fresh forest produce.
-Latvian food has influences from all over, mainly from Sweden, German and Russian cuisine and market life plays a central role in that and Riga’s restaurants are plenty.
+Latvian food has influences from all over, mainly from Sweden, German and Russian cuisine and market life play a central role in that and Riga’s restaurants are plenty.

 Best for Local Produce – Riga Central Market

 You can’t miss the former WWI zeppelin hangers that conceal one of Europe’s largest markets where you can buy everything you need from five pavilions filled with fruit and fish, spices and sweets household items and clothing.
 While a local pilgrimage, this is a good place to try Latvian foods like pickles, cheese, fish and meat in one of the few eateries situated in the connecting corridors of this hangers.
 Don’t know where to start?
 This overview of traditional food tasting in Riga’s Central Market will help.